djahiz/PasswdGen/README.md

-# PasswdGen
-This program allows you to generate random passwords.

 # Library
-It uses the library Qt 5.7 for the graphical interface.
+Built with library Qt 5.7.